gem870/Smart_Store/README.md

 ## Overview

 <b>Smart_Store</b> is a modular, extensible, and high-performance C++ framework for managing, serializing, deserializing, and organizing complex item data across multiple formats.
 Perfect for inventory systems, asset management, data editors, and any application needing structured, taggable, and type-safe storage of arbitrary objects.</br>
-This isn’t just code it’s a living system.
+This isn’t just code, it’s a living system.
 I designed it to be as intuitive and adaptive as the human body forming from cells.

 - [More details](https://github.com/gem870/Smart_Store/wiki#project-summary)